BerriAI/litellm-backstage/plugins/litellm/README.md

 1. Navigate to the LiteLLM page
 2. Enter a name for their API key
-3. Select a budget/profile (if applicable)
-4. Generate a key
+3. Generate a key
-5. Copy the generated key
-6. Use provided code samples to integrate with their applications
+4. Use provided code samples to integrate with their applications

 ## License